nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Lab/SingeltonDemo/README.md

 ![image](https://user-images.githubusercontent.com/45227327/229227539-47b562f7-c47b-4067-a57d-07d746554cb4.png)

 At this point, we can call the Instance property as many times as we want, but our object is going to be instantiated only once and shared for every other call.

+The result in out console will be the following: